nasa/cmr-stac/adr-log/adr-20230323-entry-id-title-identifiers.md

 By switching to the `entry_id` syntax no parsing or guessing is needed to retrieve the correct collection.

 ### Searches
-Searches using collections with a `.v` separator will continue to work, but with the consequence of added uncertantainty.
+Searches using collections with a `.v` separator will continue to work, but with the consequence of added uncertentainty.
 Collections created without a version or set with an ambiguous version will need to have the appropriate placeholder appended.
 Examples of such non-versions are  `Not applicable`, `Not provided` and `None`.
 Such an example of a collection would be `10.3334/cdiac/otg.vos_alligatorhope_1999-2001_Not applicable`.